(Updated on 29th May, 2025)

 #2 Ethical considerations

 AI technologies rely on algorithms and data to make decisions, which raises concerns about bias, fairness, and the potential for discrimination.
 Legal professionals have an ethical duty to ensure that AI systems are transparent, unbiased, and comply with legal and ethical standards.
+This means teams are responsible for actively working with ethical AI companies that protect user data.

 #3 Change management

-The introduction of AI into legal teams requires a significant shift in mindset and working practices.
+Introducing AI into legal teams requires a significant shift in mindset and working practices.
 Change management becomes a crucial hurdle to overcome to ensure successful AI adoption.
 Resistance to change, fear of job displacement, and unfamiliarity with AI technologies can hinder the adoption process.

 You need to showcase the benefits of AI adoption transparently, emphasizing how AI technologies can enhance your team’s work rather than replace them.